Patrick Gordon

-Patrick Leopold Gordon of Auchleuchries (31 March 1635 – 29 November 1699) was a general and rear admiral in Poland and later Russia, of Scottish origin.
+Patrick Leopold Gordon of Auchleuchries (31 March 1635 – 29 November 1699) was a general and rear admiral in Russia, of Scottish origin.
 He was descended from a family of Aberdeenshire, holders of the estate of Auchleuchries, near Ellon.
 The family was connected with the noble branch of Haddo.
-As a result of his distinguished service for Sweden, Poland and Russia he rose in ranks from trooper to full general, and became a principal advisor and close friend of Tsar Peter the Great.
+As a result of his distinguished service for Sweden, Poland and Russia he rose in ranks from trooper to full general, and became a principal advisor and friend of Tsar Peter the Great.
 Gordon assumed the additional Christian name of Leopold when confirmed as a Roman Catholic shortly before his death.